mrismanaziz/Reforestation/README.md

-## I used to hate facial hair, but then it grew on me.
+## My friend said to me: "What rhymes with orange" I said: "no it doesn't"